Bucatini all’arrabbiata from Rome

 Arrabbiata is very easy to make!

-The name arrabbiata derives from the fact that eating this dish may, because of the chili, make the eater turn red in the face just like when someone gets angry.
-The main ingredients are peeled tomatoes, pecorino Romano, garlic, chili pepper, parsley, salt and extra virgin olive oil.
+The main ingredients for this traditional Roman recipe are peeled tomatoes, pecorino Romano, garlic, chili pepper, parsley, salt and extra virgin olive oil.

-All you need to do is to fry the oil with a clove of garlic, add fresh chilli (peperoncino) and then the peeled tomatoes cut into pieces.
+All you need to do to make all’arrabbiata is to fry garlic in some olive oil, add fresh chilli (peperoncino) and then peeled tomatoes cut into pieces.
 Season with salt and pepper and cook uncovered for about 15 minutes.
-Prepare the pasta, add it to the sauce once it is cooked al dente and drained and serve with a sprinkling of fresh parsley and lots of grated Roman pecorino. (see full recipe on the next page)
+Prepare the pasta, add it to the sauce once it is al dente and serve with a sprinkling of fresh parsley and lots of grated Roman pecorino.
+That’s it!

 The original recipe for arrabbiata calls for peeled fresh tomatoes.
 I altered this a bit and decided to use fresh cherry tomatoes and a little tomato passata ( my favourite is Cirio passata rustica).
 You can also use a tin of peeled tomatoes.
 I would, however, suggest that you use a good Italian brand.
 Because this is such a simple recipe, the quality of the ingredients makes a difference to the end result.

 If you do try this all’arrabbiata pasta recipe from Rome, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Other recipes from Rome on The Pasta Project.

 If you want to save this recipe for later, you can print it, bookmark this page or save it to Pinterest.

 A delicious spicy vegetarian pasta dish from Rome that's very quick and easy to make.